Reed-CompBio/spras/docker-wrappers/OmicsIntegrator1/README.md

 python setup.py test -a "--msgpath=$MSGSTEINER_PATH"
 ```

-This version is not currently used in SPRAS and is not tested with pytest.
+This version of the image is the default used by SPRAS.
+It is tested with pytest only when `singularity` is available on the test system.

 ## TODO
 - Attribute https://github.com/fraenkel-lab/OmicsIntegrator